 A rebrand is a major game-changer that decides the fate of a brand.
 It involves improving marketing, web presence, mission, and values.

-Whether you are an established, large business or a small startup, rebranding proves to be successful only if you do it for the right reasons.
+Whether you are an established, large business, or a small startup, rebranding your business proves to be successful only if you do it for the right reasons.

-Small Businesses require discussing it with a handful of employees, choosing a new logo, color scheme, and tagline.
+Small Businesses require discussing it with a handful of employees and choosing a new logo, color scheme, and tagline.
 Outsourcing ideas within a reasonable budget can be a huge help with the rebranding process.

-Agreement of both the internal staff and the external shareholders is important.
-A successful rebranding requires the attention of everyone directly or indirectly attached to your company, including your employees, be on board with the effort.
+Agreement between both the internal staff and the external shareholders is important.
+A successful rebranding requires the attention of everyone directly or indirectly attached to your company, including your employees, to be on board with the effort.

-Clear Message is the key to successful rebranding.
-The company’s message should be direct, consistent yet fun and creative.
+A clear message is key to successful rebranding.
+The company’s message should be direct, consistent yet fun, and creative.

-Authenticity and staying true to your core values and brand attributes are an important tool for rebranding.
-Don’t follow the ‘fake it until you make it’ trend as that doesn’t work well with customers who purchase the product.
+Authenticity and staying true to your core values and brand attributes are important tools for rebranding.
+Don’t follow the ‘fake it until you make it trend as that doesn’t work well with customers who purchase the product.